 This semester, SA is partnering with Hackett Middle School on a student-to-student initiative called "Discover UAlbany".
 After a successful visit to the school as part of President Jones' Inaugural events, SA took the initiative to expand the program.
 With the collaboration of many UAlbany student organizations, SA's community engagement volunteers have organized weekly after-school visits to Hackett in an effort to emphasize to students the importance of staying in school and attending college.

 Every Wednesday from January 29th through March 12th, a different UAlbany student group will share with Hackett students the experience of college and what their group is and/or does around campus.
 The goal is to expose middle school students to different majors, activities, options and career choices they will have if they choose to attend college.
 In addition, the successful UAlbany students who participate in these visits can set great examples and be role models for these young teenagers.
-Participating UAlbany groups include: the Pre-Law fraternity Phi Alpha Delta; Leaders in Service; the Professional Fraternity Council; Five Quad Volunteer Ambulance; and Sisters with Pride.
+Participating UAlbany groups include: a group of pre-law students; Leaders in Service; the Professional Fraternity Council; Five Quad Volunteer Ambulance; and Sisters with Pride.

 For more information about this initiative or other SA-sponsored community events, please contact Rose Avellino, SA Director of Community Engagement and Outreach, at firstname.lastname@example.org.